nrmanohar/photonic_circuit_solver/docs/_build/html/_sources/getting_started_stabilizer.rst.txt

 Getting Started (Stabilizer)
 ============================

-This page details how to get started with photonic_circuit_solver. photonic_circuit_solver is a package designed to help use and manipulate stabilizer states
+This page details how to get started with photonic_circuit_solver.
+This page covers the Stabilizer class, designed to help use and manipulate stabilizer states

 Installation
 ------------